 Meanwhile, my worrying became even worse.
 I declined offers to visit friends because I didn't want my parents to die driving me there.
 I avoided music with lyrics that suggested death.
 I obsessed over what time my parents were supposed to pick me up, for fear that something had happened to them on the way.

-It turns out, I, like approximately 1 to 3 percent of children and adolescents, had one of the more common mental illnesses among children: OCD.
+It turns out, I, like approximately of children and adolescents, had one of the more common mental illnesses among children: OCD.
 Considered an anxiety disorder, OCD is marked by obsessive thoughts.
 Compulsions, or repetitive behaviors, are then used to regulate or ease the obsessive thoughts.
 The result is a series of symptoms that can be disruptive to a child’s emotional well-being and ability to function.

 If you suspect your child may have OCD, watch for these five warning signs and learn what you can do to help.